 As for the battery life of the gadget, it is comparable with other GPS-equipped watches.
 The manufacturer guarantees that it will work up to 50 hours in GPS mode, up to two weeks in sensor mode and whole five weeks in watch mode.
 According to the company, the battery fully charges with a proprietary clip-on module at around two hours: just like your normal smartphone does.

-As for the price, it is a pretty much standard $400 USD.
-While not terribly cheap, it is a lot more affordable than a fancy quartz Breitling that sports a lot less functions, but comes at a much higher price.
+As for the price, it is a pretty much standard $500 USD.
+While not terribly cheap, it is not merely a lot more affordable than a fancy quartz Breitling that sports a lot less functions, but comes at a much higher price, but is also designed to actually give you something in return for that hard-earned cash of yours.

 WWR preliminary verdict: